HermiTech-LLC/Jacobian-calculator/README.md

 Contributions to the Jacobian Calculator are welcome!
 Please feel free to submit pull requests or open an issue if you have suggestions or find a bug.

-## License
+# License

-This project is open-source and available under the MIT License.
+This CircExplorer assumes legal liability statutes released under the GNU General Public License v3.0.
+For more details, see the [license file](https://github.com/LoQiseaking69/CircExplorer/blob/main/LICENSE).